 Randy D. Nichols, Ph.D.

-Randy D. Nichols is Associate Professor of Communication at Limestone College where he directs the Professional Communications Degree Program.
+Randy D. Nichols is Professor of Communication at Limestone University where he directs the Professional Communications Degree Program.

 Dr. Nichols holds the B.A. in Pastoral Theology from Southeastern University, the M.A. in English Literature from Rutgers University, and the Ph.D. in Rhetorics, Communication and Information Design from Clemson University, where he led the international Cultural Literacies Across Media course.